simov/purest/README.md

 Using the `.query()` method without parameters results in using the `__default` path from that provider's configuration.

-To use a specific *API/alias* path from that provider, you can pass that alias name to the `.query()` method:
+To use a specific *API/alias* path from that provider, you can pass the alias name to the `.query()` method:

 ```js
 // var google = new Purest({provider:'google'})